Data Protection, Information Security & Privacy Compliance with GDPRPLAN.COM

-What you need to Know
+What You Need to Know

 - Maintain relevant documentation on processing activities (such as transferring personal data internationally)

-With quoted fines of upto €20m or 4% of global annual turnover (whichever is the greater), “doing nothing” is not an option!
+With quoted fines of up to €20m/£17m or 4% of global annual turnover (whichever is the greater), “doing nothing” is not an option!